marcriehm/kubernetes-research/Volumes.md

 ### emptyDir Volumes

 emptyDir volumes are, as the name implies, initially empty.
-They cannot be shared between Pods but they may be shared read-write between Containers of a Pod.
+They cannot be shared between Pods but they may be shared read-write between Containers of a single Pod.
 An emptyDir volume might be useful to exchange data between two tightly-coupled Containers or as a scratch area, e.g. for disk sorts.
 * [emptyDir Pod example](./PersistentVolumes/EmptyDirPod.yaml "emptyDir Pod Example")

 ### PersistentVolumes and PersistentVolumeClaims

+The Kubernetes way of sharing persistent data between Pods is is through the use of PersistentVolumes and PersistentVolumeClaims.
+A PersistentVolume (PV) represents storage which is independent of any particular Pod.
-Kubernetes’s *PersistentVolume* and *PersistentVolumeClaim* Objects are mechanisms to give applications persistent storage.
-A PersistentVolume represents actual storage.
-A PersistentVolumeClaim is a ticket for a Pod to use a PVC.
+A PersistentVolumeClaim (PVC) is a ticket for a Pod to use a PV.

 To use a PersistentVolume, a disk resource must first be created in the cloud provider.
 The PersistentVolume makes the disk known to Kubernetes, and the PersistentVolumeClaim allows an association between Pods and the PersistentVolume.